//this is the mailchimp popup form //ShareThis code for sharing images

 In 2014, Richard Branson famously said, “Train people well enough so they can leave, treat them well enough, so they don't want to.”

-Having service desk employees that are well-trained means they’re in a better position to solve organizational problems, reducing resolution times and avoidable escalations.
+Having service desk employees who are well-trained means they’re in a better position to solve organizational problems, reducing resolution times and avoidable escalations.

 2. Continuous Improvement Through Employee Feedback

-A culture of continuous improvement requires continuous monitoring and employee feedback.
+A culture of appreciation and constant growth requires continuous monitoring and employee feedback.
 Developing such a system can help you figure out what your employees want from the service desk.

 To encourage easy and instant feedback, you can set up automated triggers in your support software to send feedback surveys to employees after their tickets are closed.